Petlja/TextualProgrammingInPython/source/13_Defining functions/2_Quiz 1.md

 **Task - geographic coordinates in GPS format**

-You found an old map of the buried treasure and read the coordinates of the treasure in degrees, minutes and seconds.
+You found an old map of buried treasure and read the coordinates of the treasure in degrees, minutes and seconds.
 However, your GPS device only supports geographical coordinates in degrees as real numbers (floats).

 Write a program that for a given coordinate in degrees, minutes and seconds, prints a real number of degrees.
 ```